 Food was amazingly fresh and a price-quality relationship was great: Tzaziki and fish roe salad for 3€ each, 1/2 l of local wine also 3€ and the best Greek yogurt on the island was served with cherries for 0,60€!
 Don’t forget to try the local specialty: the sun-dried fish!

 A little bit more expensive, but with great, if not unique views on a desert beach and its crystalline bay, is “Siparos” near Santa Maria.

 This seaside restaurant all in white gives you that special Ibiza feeling while degustating modern interpretations of the traditional Greek cuisine.
-Flavours are intense and all natural.
+Flavors are intense and all-natural.

 Ask for the homemade Baklava filled with ice cream!